 - Working of stock by a dog or related training;

 - A police dog performing its duties.

 If you have been bitten by a dog or if you are the owner of a dog that has attacked another animal or person, you may wish to contact our office and arrange an appointment to see one of our Animal & Pet Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.